 Change the first lines of the 20.9.2.2.5 (P3119L59) as follows:

-The beam refinement AGC fields are composed of 4N repetitions of the sequence [Ga64 Ga64 Ga64 Ga64 Ga64] when the packet is transmitted using the SC mode and [Gb64 Gb64 Gb64 Gb64 Gb64] when the packet is transmitted using the control mode.
+The beam refinement AGC fields are is composed of 4N AGC subfields.
+Each AGC subfield consists repetitions of the sequence [Ga64 Ga64 Ga64 Ga64 Ga64] when the packet is transmitted using the SC mode and [Gb64 Gb64 Gb64 Gb64 Gb64] when the packet is transmitted using the control mode.
 The sequences Ga64 and Gb64 are defined in 20.10 (Golay

 Change the line 59-60 of P3118 (last lines of 20.9.2.2.2)

 Each BRP PPDU(#1379) is composed of an STF, a CE field, and a data field followed by a training field containing an AGC training field and a TRN field.
 This is shown in Figure 19-46 (BRP PPDU

-Change the two paragraph in P3471L45-55 (24.9.2.2.1)
+Change the two paragraphs in P3471L45-55 (24.9.2.2.1)

-BRP-RX PPDUs(#1379) are packets that have e-TRN-R/TRN-R training sequences appended to them.
+BRP-RX PPDUs(#1379) are packets PPDUs that have e-TRN-R/TRN-R training sequences appended to them following the data part.
 These packets with TRN-R sequences enable receiver antenna weight vector training, and these packets with e-TRN-R sequences enable receiver antenna weight vector training and measuring one alternative link.

-BRP-TX PPDUs(#1379) are packets that have e-TRN-T/TRN-T training sequences appended to them.
+BRP-TX PPDUs(#1379) are packets PPDUs that have e-TRN-T/TRN-T training sequences appended to them following the data part.
 The transmitting STA may change antenna configuration at the beginning of each sequence.
 The receiving STA performs measurements on these sequences and sends feedback to the STA that transmits the BRP-TX PPDU(#1379), including the measurement results of alternative link.

 Change the two paragraphs in P3536L15-21

-BRP-RX PPDUs(#1379) are packets that have TRN-R training sequences appended to them.
+BRP-RX PPDUs(#1379) are packets PPDUs that have TRN-R training sequences appended to them following the data part.
 These packets enable receiver antenna weight vector training.

-BRP-TX PPDUs(#1379) are packets that have TRN-T training sequences appended to them.
+BRP-TX PPDUs(#1379) are packets PPDUs that have TRN-T training sequences appended to them following the data part.
 The transmitting STA may change antenna configuration at the beginning of each sequence.
 The receiving STA performs measurements on these sequences and sends feedback to the STA that transmits the BRP-TX PPDU(#1379).

 References: